YodaLightsabr/expsession/README.md

 ------------------
-**❗ Disclaimer:** Quicksession is not meant for use in production applications.
+**❗ Disclaimer:** Expsession is not meant for use in production applications.
 It is just an easy way to add sessions to a project.